How To Photograph People In Their Environment?

 We want to capture people and the atmosphere of a place to tell a story.
 The thing is how do we capture it right?
 Everyone has their own style.
 I am sharing several examples of the way I do it.

 I photograph people in their environment to show the uniqueness of a place that creates its people, its culture and the way of life.

-I photograph with Fujifilm most of the time.
-I often use either one of these cameras, Fujifilm X-E2 with an 18-55mm f/2.8 - f/4 or a Fujifilm X100F with a fixed lens of 24 mm when photographing people.
+I photograph with Fujifilm.
+When photographing people and street photography, I used either the Fujifilm X-E2 with a 18-55mm f/2.8 - f/4 or a Fujifilm X100F with a fixed lens of 24 mm.
 These cameras are small and less intrusive.

-As much as possible, I like to walk into the scene or the environment to photograph people or individual going about with their activities or tasks.
+As much as possible, I like to walk into the scene or the environment to photograph them going about with their activities or tasks.

 In some places, people are camera shy.
 Therefore, asking permission before photographing anyone up close is advisable.
 Then again this is based on your discretion and the situation that you are in at that moment.

 In places like France, photographing people in the public without their consent may cause some legal issues.
 Therefore, always be informed of what can be photographed and what not.

 Sometimes a return smile from the person or people is like an unspoken agreement to go ahead to take that shot.
 Usually, I would show them what I have captured.
 Such a gesture would make them feel at ease.